Skip to content

 }

-The configuration above defines a specialized ShareConsumerFactory along with a ShareKafkaListenerContainerFactory that utilizes it.
-We have also registered a lifecycle listener with the factory to monitor and log when consumers are dynamically added to or removed from the share group.
+This configuration defines a specialized ShareConsumerFactory and a ShareKafkaListenerContainerFactory that uses it.
+It also registers a lifecycle listener to log when consumers join or leave the share group.

-With the infrastructure in place, you can now define a @KafkaListener that leverages this container factory to participate in the share group:
+With the infrastructure in place, define a @KafkaListener that uses this container factory to participate in the share group:

 @Component